pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 = 2.1.0 =
 * New "User-Created Drawings" option for the "Content" conversion mode.
 It helps to capture user-created canvas drawings.
-* New "Output Name" option - specifies the output filename directly in the plugin settings.
+* New "Output Name" option - specifies the output filename directly in plugin settings.
 It can still be rewritten with a shortcode or PHP function.
 * Fixed UTF-8 output filename for MS Edge.
 * Fixed error in "Send PDF via e-mail"